 Volunteering

-“Ask not what my community farm can do for me, but what I can do for my community farm”
+“Ask not what my community farm can do for me, but what I can do for my community farm” (Ian Willsdon)

 There are very many other roles at Bosavern including chicken care, delivery drivers, policy-writing, finance, repairs and maintenance, market stalls, running the shop, baking for events and bid-writing, so if you have a few hours to spare each week, drop us a line and we’ll find a role to suit you.
 Scroll down for our volunteer registration form.
+If you want to visit, find sustainable travel directions here.

 Rhythms of the Bosavern week